Mitsubishi Ki-15: Operational history

 The Ki-15-I was almost immediately placed into operational service at the beginning of the war with China in 1937.
 The aircraft proved useful in the early period of the Second Sino-Japanese War and performed missions deep into Chinese strategic rear areas, as far as reaching Lanzhou, and in particular serving as pre-strike guide and post-strike observation during the years-long Battle of Chongqing-Chengdu.
 Its high speed gave it a distinct advantage until the Chinese Air Force acquired Soviet-made Polikarpov I-16 Type 17 fighters; a Ki-15 was shot down along with three bombers by I-16 Type 17 fighters of the 24th PS, 4th PG over Liangshan Airbase on 20 May 1940.
 It was used for level bombing, close support and photo reconnaissance before being eventually replaced by the Mitsubishi Ki-30.

 Plans were already in hand to improve the Ki-15-I, and in September 1939 the Ki-15-II was put into production with the 671 kW Mitsubishi Ha-26-1; the smaller diameter of this both reduced drag and overcame one of the major shortcomings of the initial version: poor forward field of view past the large-diameter of the initial Nakajima Kotobuki engine.
 The improved version entered production in September 1939 as the Ki-15-II.

 The Japanese Navy, impressed by the performance of this aircraft, ordered 20 examples of the Ki-15-II under the designation “Navy Type 98 Reconnaissance Aircraft Model 1," or Mitsubishi designation C5M1, even before the Army.
 The Navy subsequently acquired 30 C5M2 aircraft which had an even more powerful 708 kW Nakajima Sakae 12 engine.
 They were used for reconnaissance duties.

-In further development, the army also experimented with an even more powerful engine with 783 kW Mitsubishi 102 radial in the Ki-15-III which did not enter production.
+In further development, the army also experimented with an even more powerful engine with 783 kW Mitsubishi Ha-102 radial in the Ki-15-III which did not enter production.

 When production ended, approximately 500 examples of all versions of the Ki-15 had been built, the majority in front-line service when the Pacific War began.
 By 1943, the Ki-15 had been relegated to second-line roles, but numbers were expended in kamikaze attacks in the closing stages of World War II.